 Use Whoosh transition SFX for action scenes.

 Whoosh is the most widely-used transition sound effect in films, YouTube videos, ads, and TV news reports, animation, etc. Interestingly, unless you are in the field of video editing, only a handful of people know its big name.
+Another similar transition sound effect to Whoosh is Swoosh, used to refer to an object or person moving at a high speed.

 When to use Whoosh transition sound effects: